Which Switch is which? How to choose between Switch Lite and New Switch

 Do you care about connecting to a TV?

 Simple question here.
 Are you a dock-to-the-TV person, or do you just like playing games on the go?
+(See the results of our poll here.)
 The cool thing about the first Switch is it offers a choice.
 Nintendo's new Switch Lite shaves $100 off the price, but removes the choice.

 But the original Switch's flexibility in being a TV-connected console is really cool.
 And you can't do that on Switch Lite.